 You see, Teachers in front of their students are, in a manner of speaking, performing a script in front of an audience.
 They’ve got props — textbooks, chalkboards, and visual aids — and they’ve got a plot: the lesson they need to teach.
-Really, though, the Teachers are just the Actors.
+Really, though, the Teachers are just the Actor.
 It’s the Curriculum Developer who’s planning the plot behind the scenes.

-Usually, that means working for schools and collaborating with school boards, School Administrators, and Educators.
+Usually, that means working for schools and collaborating with school boards, School Administrators, and Educator.
 Sometimes, however, it means working for governments, nonprofits, or private enterprises that want to teach adult learners and train adult workers.